Anatomy of the Achilles

 The Achilles tendon, also known as the calcaneal tendon, is a white fibrous cord located at the back of the ankle.
 Essential in the flexion of the subtalar joint (also known as the talocalcaneal joint) in the ankle which exists between the calcaneus (heel bone) and the talus bone.
 Contracting your calf muscles forces the tendon to lift your heel.
 By flexing your calf or leg muscles, your Achilles is activated and your foot pushes down.
 This is how you are able to create movements such as walking, running, and jumping.
 If your Achilles Tendon is injured, everyday movements like walking, jumping and even standing can become painful or maybe even impossible to do!

+Tendons connect muscle tissue to bone.
+The Achilles tendon connects the calf muscles (gastrocnemius and soleus muscles) and to the heel bone(calcaneus).
 Heel bones can very in shape and size from person to person.
 An irregular shape heel (calcaneus) can cause the Achilles tendon to twist or a smaller heel bone will put additional stress on Achilles tendon.

 Achilles Tendon - What is it Made From?